-The development of 2-deoxy-D-glucose (2-DG) as a novel anticonvulsant is an interesting example of bedside-bench-bedside cycle.
-The ketogenic diet has been used in the treatment of epilepsy for a long time, and many mechanisms are likely to contribute to its effectiveness (46-48).
+The development of 2-deoxy-d-glucose (2-DG) as a novel anticonvulsant is an interesting example of the bedsidebenchbedside cycle.
+The ketogenic diet has been used in the treatment of epilepsy for a long time, and many mechanisms are likely to contribute to its effectiveness (4648).
 In 2005, Pfeifer and Thiele reported that a less stringent variation of the ketogenic diet designed to reduce glycolytic flux, but short of producing robust ketosis, was also effective in controlling seizures in children (49).
 A scientific basis for this was proposed by Ma et al, who suggested that reduced glycolytic ATP synthesis (rather than mitochondrial ATP synthesis) resulting in low ATP levels near the plasma membrane (ATPpm) can disinhibit KATP channels and reduce electrical activity (50).
-Experiments supporting that concept furthered the findings of Garriga-Canut et al (51) who had shown that the administration of 2-DG to rats retarded kindling acquisition, and that this effect was mediated through transcription factor NRSF-mediated downregulation of brain derived neurotropic factor (BDNF) and its TrkB receptor expression.
+Experiments supporting this concept furthered the findings of Garriga-Canut et al (51) who had shown that the administration of 2-DG to rats retarded kindling acquisition, and that this effect was mediated through transcription factor NRSF-mediated downregulation of brain derived neurotropic factor (BDNF) and its TrkB receptor expression.
 These findings collectively provided the impetus for preparing 2-DG for an investigational new drug application (INDA) and clinical trials.
 However, chronic administration of 2-DG to two different species of rats produced cardiac myocyte toxicity with increasing vacuolization and hastened mortality as a result of heart failure as well as increased incidence of pheochromocytoma in the adrenal medulla (52).
 A Phase I/II dose-escalation human study for prostate cancer revealed dose-limiting grade 3 asymptomatic QTc prolongation (53).
 The recent description of potential biomarkers for 2-DG-associated cardiotoxicity (54) will have to be validated in humans, as development of this product moves forward.
-The progression from human experience with the low-glycemic index diet through animal epilepsy models and in vitro mechanistic demonstrations of the use of 2-DG as metabolism-based epilepsy therapy, to clinical trials in humans with 2-DG represent a very interesting cycle.
+The progression from human experience with the low-glycemic index diet through animal epilepsy models and in vitro mechanistic demonstrations of the use of 2-DG as metabolism-based epilepsy therapy to clinical trials in humans with 2-DG represents a very interesting cycle.
 But the hiccups caused by the discoveries of unexpected toxicity highlights the delays and costs associated with the AED development process.

-Yet another example of a translational approach that began at first with findings in patients, but culminated in the initiation of trials after laboratory science involves the story of the discovery of the role of neurosteroids in Protocadherin 19 female limited epilepsy (PCDH19-FE) (55).
+Yet another example of a translational approach that began at first with findings in patients but culminated in the initiation of trials after laboratory science is the story of the discovery of the role of neurosteroids in protocadherin 19 female limited epilepsy (PCDH19-FE) (55).
 This is an interesting X-linked disorder, with clinical expression in females, while male carriers are typically symptomatic.
-Tan et al undertook a study of genes with gender-biased expression in a population of patients with this order, female controls, as well as male carriers and male controls (56).
+Tan et al undertook a study of genes with gender-biased expression in a population of patients with this disorder, female controls, as well as male carriers and male controls (56).
 They narrowed their findings to the aldo-keto reductase gene AKR1C3 involved in steroid metabolism.
 They identified reduced mRNA and protein levels of AKR1C3 and coincident reductions in the blood levels of allopregnanolone (56).
-Allopregnanolone can enhance GABA-mediated Cl- currents at ?-subunit containing synaptic GABA receptors that mediate phasic inhibition as well as d-subunit containing extrasynaptic GABA receptors that mediate tonic inhibition (57,58).
+Allopregnanolone can enhance GABA-mediated Cl- currents at gamma-subunit containing synaptic GABA receptors that mediate phasic inhibition as well as delta-subunit containing extrasynaptic GABA receptors that mediate tonic inhibition (57,58).
 Based on those findings and the extensive studies summarized by Reddy (59), Tan et al (56) proposed a possible therapeutic role for neurosteroids in PCDH19-FE.
-Ganaxolone (3a-hydroxy-3-methyl-5a-pregnan-20-one), which results from the addition of a 3-methyl group to allopregnanolone has undergone many trials over the years with varying success (1), but has now been selected for a targeted trial in patients with PCDH19-FE.
+Ganaxolone (3a-hydroxy-3-methyl-5a-pregnan-20-one), which results from the addition of a 3-methyl group to allopregnanolone, has undergone many trials over the years with varying success (1), but has now been selected for a targeted trial in patients with PCDH19-FE.